In the last chapter, we gave each

 attribute on each element, and

-if you change the style that’s a lot of attributes to edit.
+if you redesign the page, that’s a lot of attributes to edit.
 CSS was

 invented to improve on this state of affairs: